Aridhia-Open-Source/shiny-demo-cohort-comparison/README.md

 ## Deploying to the workspace

 1. Create a new mini-app in the workspace called "cohort-comparison"" and delete the folder created for it
-2. Download this GitHub repo as a .ZIP file, or zip all the files
+2. Download this GitHub repo as a .ZIP file, or clone the repository and zip all the files
 3. Upload the .ZIP file to the workspace and upzip it inside a folder called "cohort-comparison"
+4. Run the `dependencies.R` script to install all the packages that the app requires
-4. Run the app in your workspace
+5. Run the app in your workspace

+For more information visit https://knowledgebase.aridhia.io/article/how-to-upload-your-mini-app/